 We cannot know for sure, but very likely the one who took the picture is not alive any more (it was just a matter of seconds).

 What you see is probably the last image he/ she saw before the end!

 Origins: The photograph displayed above wasn't taken in Sumatra, it doesn't show a tsunami, it wasn't found "saved in a digital camera," and it doesn't depict "the last image [the photographer] saw before the end," but those details aside, it's

 This image antedates by a few years the powerful earthquake (and subsequent tsunami) that struck in the Indian Ocean just off the northern coast of the Indonesian island of Sumatra in

 A police spokesman says the Volunteer Rescue Association was called in to secure the roof, on a main street business, about 8:00pm AEDT.

 Winds in Deniliquin peaked at around 41 knots during the height of the storm.

-The Sydney meteorological office says the wind was still gusting about 33 knots at midnight.
+The Sydney meteorological office says the wind was still gusting about